 Does your business have a tagline that doesn’t translate well into other languages?
 You can avoid the Parker Pens mistake I mentioned earlier by setting specific rules to apply to certain words and sentences, ensuring they’re never translated.

-You can also set rules to “always translate,” to search and replace certain words and phrases across your WordPress site.
+You can also set rules to “always translate,” which will search and replace certain words and phrases across your multilingual WordPress site.

 When you first set up Weglot on your site, automatic translations are provided by the best machine learning providers in the world — Microsoft, DeepL, Google and Yandex, depending on the language.